Route dictation directly to Slack, Email, or Calendar with keyboard shortcuts

 Customize your shortcuts when you want to:

-Replace the default push-to-talk key with one that's easier to reach on your keyboard
+Replace the default push-to-talk key with one that's easier to reach.

 How it works in Flow